Ramseyyj/pycarbon/examples/mnist/external_dataset/README.md

-# Pycarbon Tensorflow, Pytorch, Mxnet Example (carbon dataset has non-unischema)
+# Pycarbon Tensorflow, Pytorch, Mxnet Example (carbon dataset does not have unischema)

 using make_batch_carbon_reader to read data